Connecting gardens to gardens

 Pollinators are as important as sunlight, rain, and soil fertility for the health of both human lives and natural ecosystems.

-Best idea?
-Go Native!
-For over 170 million years, hundreds of pollinator species in Southern Oregon haveco-evolved with our native trees, shrubs, and flowers.
-Native plants provide the best sustenance and habitat for our native pollinators.
+For over 120 million years, native pollinators in Southern Oregon co-evolved with our native trees, shrubs, and flowers.

 "Being mobile, insect pollinators have the potential to take advantage of the nectar supplied by gardens despite their patchy distribution in fragmented urban landscapes, but differences in diet, larval requirements, dispersal capability and nesting behaviour among taxa will affect the composition of pollinator communities that can be supported."